eknutov/SemanticTeamIMRO/Models/Specific/Structuurvisieplangebied_R/MD_Structuurvisieplangebied_R.md

 In order to model this, a class 'Overheid' was included with all terms from the enumerations as subclasses.
 An instance of structuurvisieplangbied_R would point to an instance of the class Overheid with the predicate: `ro:beleidsmatigVerantwoordelijkeOverheid`.
 This instance then has two properties, `ro:overheidsNaam` and `ro:overheidsCode`

 The cardinality of overheidsNaam is transfered to the predicate `ro: beleidsmatigVerantwoordelijkeOverheid`. ro:overheidsNaam and ro:overheidsCode both get the cardinality of exactly one.
 This reflects the IMRO standard in a way that multiple 'overheden' can be responsible for a given structuurvisieplangebied, but the property (and cardinality) of overheidsCode is now related to the given 'overheid', instead of the given structuurvisieplangebied.

-The property 'beleidsmatigVeranwoorkdelijkeOverheid' indicates which type of government is allowed to be responsible for the given structuurvisieplangebied, and implicitly constrains the created Overheid class mentioned earlier.
+The property 'beleidsmatigVeranwoorkdelijkeOverheid', as defined in IMRO indicates which type of government is allowed to be responsible for the given structuurvisieplangebied, and implicitly constrains the created Overheid class mentioned earlier.
+This is now explicitly modelled with shacl.

+In shacl a 'main' sh:NodeShape is created which targets ro:Overheid.
+This nodeshape contains the two required properties as PropertyShapes.
+The property shapes contain the basic datatype requiremens and multiplicities ect. the

-In the actual data, multiple responsible governments only occur at national level.
+In the actual data, multiple responsible governments only occur at national level, and these always have overheidsCode "0000".
+Furthermore, the name should always start with "ministerie".